LLuth0r/Make-Cents/README.md

 #### MVP

-- Home page with clickable icons that route to each component feed
-- Get and post dollar per day years from Airtable
-- Increase/Decrease buttons for number of years saved
+- Use input fields to add income and expense items to Airtable
 - Get and post income and expenses from Airtable
-- Use input field and buttons to update budget
+- Display budget items from Airtable and filter to respective income/expense fields in chart
 - Dynamically rendered charts

 #### PostMVP